Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 # Currently reading

-*   Accelerando, by Charles Stross
+*   Slaughterhouse Five, by Kurt Vonnegut (depressing fiction)

 # Bought and ready to read